 My word – where has the time gone!
 Can’t believe the last time I updated the blog was October last year – I’m getting very slack in my old age – forgive me.

 Well over the winter we’ve done a bit more on the house – the outside is all finished now and we’ve been back working inside.
 We’ve taken yet another floor out and replaced it with a nice new strong one.
-We weren’t going to do it but Phil wasn’t happy with the strength of the old one and once we started taking it up we discovered a few rotten beams so glad we did.
+We weren’t going to do it but hubby wasn’t happy with the strength of the old one and once we started taking it up we discovered a few rotten beams so glad we did.
 We now have a new solid floor at a lower level than before in what was the old bathroom area – this area has now been sectioned off to create a new store room, cloakroom & utility.
-Phil is currently working on all the electrics and has already done the plumbing and waste pipes.
-He’s trying to get as much done in there before the messy work of knocking through to the existing kitchen.
+We are currently working on all the electrics and have already done the plumbing and waste pipes.
+We’re trying to get as much done in there before the messy work of knocking through to the existing kitchen.
 The new entrance will be where our oven unit currently sits so there’ll be some moving around to do and chaos for a few weeks till the old steps up to the kitchen are blocked off and the new entrance completed.
 Fingers crossed by the summer we’ll be ready to do the finishing touches.

 Where has the time gone – can’t believe we are just 8 weeks away from Christmas!
 Don’t want to think about it just yet.

-Work on the side of the house has come on a lot and Phil has been busy continuing the stone cladding along the side street and put the last new window in.
+Work on the side of the house has come on a lot and hubby’s been busy continuing the stone cladding along the side street and put the last new window in.
 He’s also got the new side door in and so happy the old metal one has gone (everytime you opened it there was such a noise – now we have a lovely new rustic wooden door and a new little porch.
 He’s now working on the tile work on the rest of the side wall.
 (We’ve decided to put tile cladding on the remaining part of the wall as it is where the house naturally splits and in the future the house could possibly be split in two and half sold off – we’re keeping our options open and always thinking ahead for potential saleablity.
 We’ve already got 2 water meters fitted and the electric box has been put in for future development potential).
-Considering we lost 5 months of work on the house due to Phil’s broken ankle things have moved on quite a bit.
+Considering we lost 5 months of work on the house due to his broken ankle things have moved on quite a bit.
 The aim is to get just about all the ouside finished before the worst of the winter sets in and then carry on working on the inside of the house.
 Some how don’t think we’ll be snowboarding this Christmas!
 Not sure what we’ll be doing this year – will play it by ear.